Privacy statement - Brainnet Groep

 Dependent on the degree of pre-employment screening, we also process information from (ex-) employers and/or clients, details about the expert’s labour history (e.g. data related to suspension and dismissal), a Verklaring Omtrent het Gedrag (‘VOG’ - certificate of good conduct) or a Verklaring van Geen Bezwaar (‘VGB’ - declaration of no objection) and an overview of the secondary functions performed.

 When Brainnet enters into a Service Contract with (a supplier of) an expert or a client, the expert’s personal data must be processed.
-These personal data are required to maintain and meet the Service Contract.
+These personal data are necessary for the execution of a contract the expert is part of or to be able to contact the expert at their request prior to entering into this contract.
 We are also legally obliged to establish the identity of an expert when he or she is employed on a Service Contract.
 Brainnet also has certain obligations arising from the Wet Ketenaansprakelijkheid (Dutch Sequential Liability Act).
 Based on these statutory obligations, we must also include certain (financial and fiscal) data of an expert in our records.

 The expert’s personal data that we process within the framework of contract management include the name and address data, nationality, gender and a BSN (citizen service number) and/or ID number.

 If a supplier or a client wants to purchase a service from us, Brainnet requires personal data from one or more of the contacts at the organisation.
 These personal data are needed to enter into, for instance, a Service Contract or hiring contract with this organisation or to contact this organisation about current business.
 If you are one of our suppliers or clients, of course we want to provide you with a good service.
-To do so, we also process your personal data.
+This is another purpose of processing your personal data while pursuing Brainnet's legitimate interests.
 For instance, we use your name and (business) address data to maintain contact with you.
-We can also use these data to establish, for instance, whether you are allowed to represent your organisation.
-If this is the case, we also have a justified interest in processing these personal data.
+We can also use these data to check, for instance, whether you are allowed to represent your organisation.
+If this is the case, we also have a legitimate interest in processing these personal data.

 We process personal data from applicants for positions at Brainnet.
 The personal data that you share with us, including name and address details, date and place of birth, e-mail address, telephone number, curriculum vitae (CV), educational details (including the highest level diploma) and other details that can be of interest within the framework of assessing the suitability for a certain job, for instance references and attestations.
 We handle these personal data with great care.
 Brainnet has a justified interest in processing the personal data of its applicants, as that makes it possible to select the appropriate person for the job.